 Skip to content

-Atoms don’t emit light in a continuous spectrum from red to blue.
-There are specific energies for which atoms absorb and emit light.
-The pattern is distinct and unique to each atom in the periodic table.
-It’s the shape of this spectrum that reveals the chemical composition of distant objects.
+This is because gases don’t emit light in a continuous spectrum from red to blue.
+There are specific energies for which gases absorb and emit light.
+The pattern is distinct and unique for every element in the periodic table, provided it is in its gaseous form.
+The shape of a light spectrum reveals in this way the chemical composition of distant gases.

-If the light spectrum is shifted towards the red, we have what we call redshift.
+If the light spectrum of such a gas is shifted towards the red, we have what we call redshift.
 If it’s shifted towards the blue end, we have blueshift.

-The shape of a light spectrum is determined by chemical properties only.
-The various isotopes of an atom all have the same shape.
-What distinguishes one isotope from another is its blueshift.
-Heavier versions of an atom emit bluer light.
+The shape of a light spectrum is determined by chemical properties only, so the various isotopes of an atom all yield the same shape.
+They are only distinguished by their relative blueshift, where heavier isotopes of an atom emit bluer light than their lighter counterparts.

 Hydrogen emitting redder light than deuterium